erosmarcello/dororthy-ai/README.md

 ## **Machine Learning**

 You can use both Python and Julia to build and train the machine learning models.
-This project includes examples of various machine learning techniques such as regression, classification, and clustering.
+This project includes examples of various machine and deep learning techniques such as regression, classification, and clustering.

+For supervised learning, we plan to explore classification algorithms such as Random Forest, Support Vector Machines, and Convolutional Neural Networks.
+Unsupervised learning techniques like K-means clustering and Principal Component Analysis will also be employed to extract patterns and insights from the data.
+In addition, we will also be using time series analysis and anomaly detection methods to identify any unusual or abnormal patterns.

 ## **Evaluation**